 Source: Notteboom, T. and J-P Rodrigue (2009) “The Future of Containerization: Perspectives from Maritime and Inland Freight Distribution”, Geojournal, Vol. 74, No. 1, pp. 7-22.
 North Pole Orthographic Projection.

 The setting of a global “containerized highway” involving continuity between inland and maritime transport systems is expected as containerization continues to diffuse.
-For the northern hemisphere, where the bulk of economic activity occurs, this would involve three major rings or circulation; the equatorial ring, the middle ring, and the speculative arctic ring.
+For the northern hemisphere, where the bulk of economic activity occurs, this would involve three major rings or circulations; the equatorial, middle, and speculative Arctic rings.

 The most important ring of circulation, the middle ring, comprises two large continental rail land bridges linked by transatlantic and transpacific connectors.
-The North American landbridge, is fully operational, while the other, the Eurasian landbridge, is still a concept.
-The middle ring requires a full-fledged maritime / land interface with major gateways and corridors.
-The arctic ring is problematic as a full ring of circulation, but specific maritime bridges could be established (e.g. Narvik – Churchill), which would complement the middle ring.
+The North American Landbridge, is fully operational, while the other, the Eurasian Landbridge, is still a concept.
+The middle ring requires a full-fledged maritime-land interface with major gateways and corridors.
+The Arctic Ring is problematic as a full ring of circulation, but specific maritime bridges could be established (e.g. Narvik – Churchill) to complement the middle ring.